Please read the information below which gives details of our Pupil Premium Grant and how we allocate the funding.

 Money is used to benefit all pupil premium children and supports higher as well as lower ability children by extending provision on offer.

-To veiw our Pupil Premium Statement, Policy and Strategies, please use the link below to access our Policies and Documents Library.
+To view our Pupil Premium Statement, Policy and Strategies, please use the link below to access our Policies and Documents Library.
+The most recent statement can be found below.